Hopac/Hopac/Docs/Programming.md

 application cannot possibly scale.
 So, you need to make sure that you are using multi-threaded server garbage collection.
 See [&lt;gcServer&gt; Element](http://msdn.microsoft.com/en-us/library/ms229357%28v=vs.110%29.aspx) for some details.
-I have modified the config files of the F# tools on my machine to use the server garbage collection.
+I have modified the configuration files of the F# tools on my machine to use the server garbage collection.
 I also use the 64-bit version of F# interactive and run on 64-bit machines.
 Once you've made the necessary adjustments to the tool configurations, you should see the expected speedup from